aseedb/CryoVesNet-Manuscript/manuscript.md

 Convolutional neural networks (CNN) have been successfully employed to segment cryo-ET data [@doi:10.1038/nmeth.4405].
 Although entirely satisfying for visualization purposes, this approach has not met the requirements of Pyto.
-A recent publication described accurate SV segmentation of transmission electron microscopy images using CNN, but it is limited to 2-dimensional (2D) images of resin-embedded synapses [@doi:10.1523/ENEURO.0400-20.2021].
+Imbrosci et al. in their publication described accurate SV segmentation of transmission electron microscopy images using CNN, but it is limited to 2-dimensional (2D) images of resin-embedded synapses [@doi:10.1523/ENEURO.0400-20.2021].
 In the first study, cryo-ET data are decomposed in individual 2D slices, which are handed as separate inputs to the CNN.
 The independent output 2D prediction images are reassembled in a 3-dimensional (3D) stack [@doi:10.1038/nmeth.4405].
 As discussed above, membranes oriented approximately parallel to the plane of the 2D tomographic images are not resolved.
 In the absence of contextual knowledge of the other 2D images, the CNN fails to segment these regions of the vesicles.
 Hence, spherical vesicles appear open, whereas we expect closed spherical objects.
-A recent publication addressed this issue by implementing a downstream fitting step based on the Gaussian process, allowing for the smooth closure of the membranes [@doi:10.1016/j.jocs.2022.101904].
+Recently Zhou et al. publication addressed this issue by implementing a downstream fitting step based on the Gaussian process, allowing for the smooth closure of the membranes [@doi:10.1016/j.jocs.2022.101904].
 Ideally, 3D networks should be used to segment 3D cryo-ET data.
-Recently, several groups have published applications of 3D networks in cryo-ET for other tasks, such as particle picking and classification, in order to perform subtomogram averaging [@10.1038/s41592-022-01746-2;@10.1038/s41592-021-01275-4;@10.1016/j.cmpb.2022.106990].
+In this context,, several groups have published applications of 3D networks in cryo-ET for other tasks, such as particle picking and classification, in order to perform subtomogram averaging [@10.1038/s41592-022-01746-2;@10.1038/s41592-021-01275-4;@10.1016/j.cmpb.2022.106990].
 However, these papers have not focused on accurately segmenting membranes in cryo-ET data.

 We opted to employ a 3D U-Net CNN to process 3D images as input [@arxiv:1606.06650].